gonmf/dakilang/README.md

 ## Future work

 - Test suite - cover the parser
-- Allow memoization of specific clauses (name and arity), relative to a clauses table
 - Improve parser
 - Support other formats for numeric values, like hex
 - Test suite - cover the solver